byuflowlab/GXBeam.jl/paper/paper.md

 `GXBeam` may be used as either a standalone tool, or as a component of a larger analysis framework.
 Its results are designed to be smooth and continuous, so that the package may be used as part of a gradient-based design optimization framework.
 The package is also designed to be modular, so that it can be used as part of a fluid-structure interaction framework.
 It has also been verified and validated using analytical, computational, and experimental results so that users may be reasonably confident that the results predicted by GXBeam are correct (when used within the theoretical limitations of geometrically exact beam theory).
 These verifications and validations are included as part of the package's documentation so the accuracy of the package can be verified by anyone wishing to use it.
 These features make it an invaluable tool for modeling beams in a geometrically exact manner.

+It has since incorporated several improvements relative to the `GEBT` code.
+One such improvement is the introduction of a custom rotation parameterization, which is based upon Wiener-Milenkovic parameters, but is singularity free.
+This improvement increases the codes numerical stability for large deformations and allows for beam deformations in excess of 360 degrees.
+Additional improvements include the explicit modeling of the influence of point masses and/or rigid bodies, gravitational forces, and forces due to body frame linear/angular accelerations.

 # References

+When coupled with a cross sectional analysis, such as a variational asymptotic beam sectional analysis [@Hodges2006a], this formulation of geometrically exact beam theory constitutes an accurate and efficient replacement for a full three-dimensional structural analysis.

+  It also allows for the coupling terms associated with the use of composite materials to be explicitly modeled as part of the beam analysis.
+When coupled with a cross sectional analysis, such as a variational asymptotic beam sectional analysis [@Hodges2006a], it constitutes an accurate and efficient replacement for a full three-dimensional structural analysis.

+ now the de-facto standard when modeling the large de

+It also allows for the coupling terms associated with the use of composite materials to be explicitly modeled as part of the beam analysis.
+When coupled with a cross sectional analysis, such as a variational asymptotic beam sectional analysis [@Hodges2006a], it constitutes an accurate and efficient replacement for a full three-dimensional structural analysis.